hybridgroup/taskmapper/README.md

     gem search ticketmaster

-You could then install for instance ticketmaster-unfuddle:
+You could then install for instance ticketmaster-pivotal:

-    gem install ticketmaster-unfuddle
+    gem install ticketmaster-pivotal

 ## Usage

 **Note:** The API may change, and the following may not be the final.
 Please keep yourself updated before you upgrade.

 First, we instance a new class with the right set of options.
-In this example, we are authenticating with Unfuddle.
-As Unfuddle is a closed system, it is *required* that you authenticate to a subdomain:
+In this example, we are authenticating with Pivotal Tracker.

-    unfuddle = TicketMaster.new(:unfuddle, {:username => "john", :password => "seekrit", :subdomain => "ticketmaster"})
+    pivotal = TicketMaster.new(:pivotal, {:username => "john", :password => "seekrit"})

 ### Grabbing a project

 Now that we've got out ticketmaster instance, let's go ahead and grab "testproject":

-    project = unfuddle.project["testproject"]
+    project = pivotal.project["testproject"]
         #=> TicketMaster::Project<#name="testproject"..>

 *Project#[]* is an alias to *Project#find*:

-    project = unfuddle.project.find "testproject"
+    project = pivotal.project.find "testproject"
         #=> TicketMaster::Project<#name="testproject"..>

 Which translates into:

-    project = unfuddle.project.find :name => "testproject"
+    project = pivotal.project.find :name => "testproject"
         #=> TicketMaster::Project<#name="testproject"..>

 That means you can actually look up a project by something else than the title, like the owner:

-    project = unfuddle.project.find :owner => "Sirupsen"
+    project = pivotal.project.find :owner => "Sirupsen"
         #=> TicketMaster::Project<#owner="sirupsen"..>

 To retrieve all projects, simply pass no argument to find:

-    project = unfuddle.project.find
+    project = pivotal.project.find
         #=> [TicketMaster::Project<#..>,TicketMaster::Project<#..>,..]

 ### Creating a ticket

 Now that we grabbed the right project.
 Let's go ahead and create a ticket at this project:

-    project.ticket.create(:priority => 3, :summary => "Test", :description => "Hello World")
+    project.ticket.create(:summary => "Test", :description => "Hello World")

-We create our ticket with three properties, the only one which may seem unfamiliar is the priority one, however, this attribute is required by Unfuddle.
+We create our ticket with three properties.

 ### Finding tickets